Skip to main content

 There’s surfing in Lyall Bay and a surf shop to rent boards from (and lots of great cafes too!).

-There are also some cosy cinemas for a rainy day activity - Penthouse, Lighthouse Cuba, and the Embassy.
+There are also some cosy cinemas for a rainy day activity – Roxy, Penthouse, Lighthouse Cuba, and the Embassy.